-This Week: Holy Week
+This Week: 21st Week in Ordinary Time

 We are the Roman Catholic Faith Community of St. Philomena, called to live the Gospel of Jesus Christ through our celebrating and praying together, through our support of the faith development of each member and through our compassionate service and care for one another and the world.
 We do this because of our commitment to our faith, our hope in the reign of God and our love of God and neighbor.

 Have you ever wondered what it would be like if your spouse became Catholic?
 Do you have a family member, best friend or co-worker who has asked what being a Catholic is all about?
 Are you Catholic but have been away from the Church for some time?
 We have an answer for all of your questions here at St. Philomena.
 It is called the RCIA program.